adamdwexler/adamdwexler/README.md

 - 👋 Hi, I’m @adamdwexler
-- 👀 I’m interested in funtional heteromaterials and surfing
+- 👀 I’m interested in functional heteromaterials and surfing.
-- 🌱 I’m currently learning reprap firmware and closed loop control
+- 🌱 I’m currently learning reprap firmware and closed loop control.
-- 💞️ I’m looking to collaborate on developing integrated toolsets for additive manufacturing control
+- 💞️ I’m looking to collaborate on developing integrated toolsets for additive manufacturing control.
 - 📫 You can reach me at adam.wexler@protodromics.com

 <!---